-Figure 8 Gross returns of collective pension funds in 2008-10 wider social security system and are not covered by pension funds.
+A second argument against individual (risk-free) pension schemes could be an unwanted shift away from the social insurance concept and the tacit solidarity across and within generations.
+For instance, there is no insurance against the risk of the loss of human capital through illness.
+However, these insurances more related to sick pay that either the employer or the government is better able to carry.
+In most of the developed economies, these insurances are part of the wider social security system and are not covered by pension funds.
 Insuring the loss of earnings through illness is expensive.
 Moreover, this solidarity is a social issue and not necessarily the responsibility of the individual employee.
-While collective pension schemes can relieve borrowing constraints and enable intergenerational risk sharing, they usually imposes uniform rules on heterogeneous participants (cited from Bovenberg et al., 2007).
+While collective pension schemes can relieve borrowing constraints and enable intergenerational risk sharing, they usually imposes uniform rules on heterogeneous participants (cited from Bovenberg et al., 2007; see also Barr and Diamond, 2006).
 Pension saving over a lifetime, however, is largely in the hands of the worker.
-Workers should not be punished disproportionally more than non-workers, in view of demographic developments and for the sake of the functioning of the common market single currency.
+Workers should not be punished dis-proportionally more than non-workers, in view of demographic developments and for the sake of the functioning of the common market single currency.
+Moreover, as Holzmann and Palacios (2001) argue, individual accounts are a better way of dealing with labour market incentives and changing family patterns, such as divorces, multiple marriages or relationships over the life cycle, widowhood, and the resulting need for independent old-age security for non-working partners.
+Under an individual account system, accumulated resources can easily be split after a divorce for the period marriage, aggregated with own and prior contributions and interest received, and supplemented by public resources in a transparent manner (for instance, for periods of child rearing).